Gold Price Reaches New All Time High

 Precious metals continue to shine as a safe-haven asset as the gold price climbs to a new all-time high of over $2,555 per ounce, driven by economic uncertainties, a tame inflation report, and expectations of an upcoming Federal Reserve rate-cutting cycle.

 ING projects that gold will average $2,700 per ounce by 2025, with a short-term target of $2,580 by the end of 2024.
-This surge in gold prices is attributed to lower interest rates, which make gold more attractive as a non-yielding asset, alongside growing geopolitical tensions and increasing central bank gold purchases.
+This surge in gold price is attributed to lower interest rates, which make gold more attractive as a non-yielding asset, alongside growing geopolitical tensions and increasing central bank gold purchases.
 Additionally, gold-backed Exchange Traded Funds (ETFs) have seen renewed interest, adding to the positive momentum in the market.

 Moreover, BRICS countries are discussing the potential for a gold-backed currency, which could challenge the U.S. dollar’s global dominance.
 This currency proposal aligns with the bloc’s broader goals of reducing reliance on the dollar and increasing economic sovereignty.
 At the same time, Switzerland’s imports of gold from Kazakhstan and Uzbekistan have raised concerns about potential sanctions violations, with suspicions that Russian gold is being smuggled through these nations.
 These developments underscore the growing demand for gold and the broader geopolitical implications of the global gold trade.